Single-valued integration and double copy: Introduction

 \subsection{Acknowledgements}

-Both authors were partially supported by ERC grant 724638 during this project and thank the IHES for hospitality.
+This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement no. 724638).
+Both authors thank the IHES for hospitality.
 The second author was partially supported by ANR grant ANR-18-CE40-0017.
 This paper was initiated during the trimester ``Periods in number theory, algebraic geometry and physics'' which took place at the HIM Bonn in 2018, to which both authors offer their thanks.
-Many thanks to Andrey Levin, whose talk during this programme on the dilogarithm inspired this project, and also to Federico Zerbini for discussions.
+Many thanks to Andrey Levin, whose talk during this programme on the dilogarithm inspired this project, to Federico Zerbini for discussions, and to the anonymous reviewer for helpful comments.